NaviCisco/StoneMistress/README.md

 </p>

 ## How to Build
-1. In create a new "Source" Group in the Projucer project file.
+1. Create a new "Source" Group in the Projucer project file.
 2. Drag and drop the following files inside said Group:
    - StoneMistressGUI.png
    - ToggleSwitchUp.png